jkjamies/NASAPlayground/Readme.md

 - Change from DEMO_KEY to a real key, and abstract and hide it properly - also resource the endpoints
 - Expand testing, cover more edge cases, and add more unit tests
+- Dimens for padding values instead of hardcoding values all over

 TODO for finishing short project